lambdaclass/concrete/ROADMAP.md

 when the fix lands.
 The reverse inventory fails on undocumented `bug_*.con` files and on numbered bug docs absent from the state table.

+**Untracked audit corpus prerequisite.** Before the reverse inventory becomes enforcing, classify every file under `.audit_me/`: promote a minimal reproducer and its expected observation into the checked corpus, or delete it deliberately after recording why it is superseded.
+The directory currently contains the bug-050–055 audit probes, four mini-projects, and generated binaries/LLVM files;
+leaving them untracked makes `git clean` a data-loss event and makes the future reverse inventory fail for reasons no owner has adjudicated.
+Generated artifacts are never promoted as source fixtures.

 **Publication discipline.** A milestone is not “pushed everywhere” until the same intended tip and bug/roadmap artifacts are present on every declared remote and required CI conclusions are recorded.
 Remote parity is process